 Paragraph 25.g. prohibits deputies from extending the duration of any traffic stop longer than the time that is necessary to address the original purpose for the stop and/or to resolve any apparent criminal violation for which the deputy has or acquires reasonable suspicion or probable cause to believe has been committed or is being committed.
 MCSO employs a series of five questions on the VSCF to document the circumstances that might require a stop to be prolonged.
-In our review of 105 traffic stops, we determined that MCSO documented a response to at least one of the series of five questions in 12 of the stops.
-Our review of those stops revealed that in seven instances, the deputies indicated that they experienced a technological difficulty.
-The duration of those seven stops ranged from 12 minutes to 23 minutes.
-There were five stops that involved the training of an MCSO employee.
-The duration of those five stops ranged from 15 minutes to 27 minutes.
-There was one stop that involved the arrest and processing of a person for driving under the influence.
-The duration of that stop was one hour and six minutes.
+In our review of 105 traffic stops, we determined that MCSO documented a response to at least one of the series of five questions in 16 of the stops.
+Our review of those stops revealed that in 14 instances, the deputies indicated that they experienced a technological difficulty.
+The duration of those 14 stops ranged from 12 minutes to 54 minutes.
+There was one stop that involved the training of an MCSO employee.
+The duration of that stop was 17 minutes.
 There was one stop that involved the towing of a vehicle.
-The duration of that stop was 50 minutes.
+The duration of that stop was one hour and 12 minutes.